ronhq/StatBuilder/README.md

 # StatBuilder

-**StatBuilder** is a personal project focused on web scraping and compiling NBA statistics into clean, structured datasets.
+**StatBuilder** is a personal project for scraping and compiling NBA statistics into clean, structured datasets.
-It streamlines the collection, analysis, and visualization of basketball data for research, experimentation, and machine learning.
+It streamlines basketball data collection for analysis, visualization, and machine learning.

 ## Features
-- Scrapes data from trusted sources such as [Basketball Reference](https://www.basketball-reference.com/) and [NBA.com](https://www.nba.com/)
+- Scrapes data from trusted sources like [Basketball Reference](https://www.basketball-reference.com/) and [NBA.com](https://www.nba.com/)
-- Generates well-structured CSV files for statistical analysis, visualization, or ML workflows
+- Outputs well-structured CSV files ready for analysis, visualization, or ML workflows
-- Provides modular Jupyter notebooks and Python scripts for flexibility and reproducibility
+- Includes modular Jupyter notebooks and Python scripts for customization and reproducibility
-- Organized repository with dedicated folders for notebooks, scripts, and raw data
+- Organized repository with clear separation of notebooks, scripts, and raw data